vinuesa/get_phylomarkers/docs/GET_PHYLOMARKERS_manual.md

 ```

 **Figure 4** below depicts the **results of the non-parametric *kdetrees* test**, run at the default stringency level of k = 1.5.
-As depicted on the graph, only one outlier is detected based on the topology (lower panel)
+As depicted on the graph, only one outlier is detected based on the topology (lower panel).

 ![Fig.4 results of the kdetrees test](pics/dotplot_and_bxplot_kdeDensity_dist_dissim_topo_TRUE_90x90mm.png)

+**IMPORTANT NOTE**: to visualize the figures, you need to access the corresponding files from your local host, as the Docker container does not provide a graphical environment with visualization tools.

 **Figure 5** depicts a **scatterplot and a histogram summarizing the distribution of mean SH-support values for the 25 gene trees** that reached this point in the pipeline.